SaumaSaha/tasty-food-hub/content/post/bhetki-macher-paturi.md

 ## Introduction

+---

 Bhetki Macher Paturi is a popular Bengali dish that features bhetki fish, a type of freshwater fish, marinated in a flavorful mixture and then wrapped in banana leaves before being steamed or grilled.
 This cooking technique imparts a unique and delicious taste to the fish.
+This dish is not only visually appealing due to the use of banana leaves but also captures the rich and harmonious flavors of mustard, poppy seeds, and coconut that are characteristic of Bengali cuisine.
+It's a delightful choice for fish lovers looking to explore the diverse and delicious world of regional Indian cuisine.

-## Ingredients:
+## Ingredients

+---

 1. Bhetki fish fillets
 2. Mustard paste